Nathan Bedford Forrest: Marriage and family

-Forrest had twelve brothers and sisters; two of his eight brothers and three of his four sisters died of typhoid fever at an early age, all at about the same time.
-He also contracted the disease, but survived; his father recovered but died from residual effects of the disease five years later when Bedford was 16.
-His mother, Miriam, then married James Horatio Luxton, of Marshall, Texas, in 1843 and gave birth to four more children.
-All of Forrest's younger brothers—in order, John N. Forrest, William H. Forrest, Aaron H. Forrest, Jesse A. Forrest, and Jeffrey E. Forrest—worked as slave traders with Bedford before the war.
-All but John, who was a disabled veteran of the Mexican–American War, served as Confederate military officers in Tennessee and Mississippi during the American Civil War.
+Forrest had twelve siblings; two of his eight brothers and three of his four sisters died of typhoid fever at an early age, all at about the same time.
+He also contracted the disease, but survived; his father initially recovered but died from its residual effects of the disease five years later, when Bedford was 16.
+His mother, Miriam, then married James Horatio Luxton of Marshall, Texas, in 1843 and gave birth to four more children.
+All of Forrest's younger brothers—in order, John N. Forrest, William H. Forrest, Aaron H. Forrest, Jesse A. Forrest, and Jeffrey E. Forrest—worked as slave traders with him before the war.
+All but John—who was a disabled veteran of the Mexican–American War—served as Confederate military officers in Tennessee and Mississippi during the American Civil War.
 Forrest's son William M. Forrest served as his aide-de-camp, and his half-brother Mat Luxton was a sergeant and scout in his cavalry.

 In 1845, Forrest married Mary Ann Montgomery (1826–1893), the niece of a Presbyterian minister who was her legal guardian.
 They had two children, William Montgomery Bedford Forrest (1846–1908), who enlisted at the age of 15 and served alongside his father in the war, and a daughter, Fanny (1849–1854), who died in childhood.
-There are also reports dating to 1864 that Forrest had two children, Thomas and Narcissa, with an enslaved woman named Catharine.
+There are also reports from 1864 that Forrest had two children, Thomas and Narcissa, with an enslaved woman named Catharine.

 Forrest's grandson, Nathan Bedford Forrest II (1872–1931), became commander-in-chief of the Sons of Confederate Veterans and a Grand Dragon of the Ku Klux Klan in Georgia and secretary of the national organization.
 His granddaughter, Mary Forrest Bradley, served as president of the Tennessee Division of the United Daughters of the Confederacy.
-A great-grandson, Nathan Bedford Forrest III (1905–1943), graduated from West Point and rose to the rank of brigadier general in the U.S. Army Air Corps; he was killed during a bombing raid over Nazi Germany in 1943, becoming the first American general to die in combat in the European theater during World War II.
+A great-grandson, Nathan Bedford Forrest III (1905–1943), graduated from West Point and rose to the rank of brigadier general in the U.S. Army Air Corps; he was killed during a bombing raid over Nazi Germany in 1943, becoming the first American general to die in combat in the European theater of World War II.